 - Self Motivation.

-FAQs on Software Engineer
+FAQs on How to Become a Software Engineer

-How Long Does it Take to Become a Software Engineer?
+How Long Does It Take to Become a Software Engineer?

 Becoming a software engineer can take months to years to rise from an intern level to a senior level software engineer.